Through 2025, exceptions to federal tax laws allow some homeowners to escape additional tax liability when going through

 Taking on an unaffordable mortgage is not the only way in which homeowners find themselves in regrettable situations.
 Many homeowners who are current on their payments find the home is worth less than the outstanding mortgage balance.

 This no doubt is partly because of a fall in the housing market, but it can also occur because of things outside of the homeowner's control.

 "It can be where my lovely property is now a block and a half away from a new highway, and I can't cross that highway, so my property is now more stranded, so the value has gone down," says Linda Goold, tax counsel for the National Association of Realtors.

 If you choose to "short sell" for less than your home is worth, you should be aware that banks will not likely process the transaction immediately.
-Goold says she knows a couple that attempted to purchase a home through a short sale.
+Goold remembers a couple that attempted to purchase a home through a short sale.
 Eight months after the couple made an offer, the bank still had not recognized the transaction.
 The couple had to find another place and broke their contract on the short sale.